bismuthfoundation/Bismuth-FAQ/Hypernodes/tmp.md

 You can use `screen -ls` to list every one.

 ## Prepare some addresses
+*This step is to be done on your local Wallet*.
-See faq below on how to create more addresses
+See faq below on how to create more addresses.

 * Create a new address for the collateral, send it exactly 10001 BIS (collateral + 1 bis for the txs fees)
 * You create another address for the rewards, or use your current address for that purpose